GolangUA/go-tour-ua-translation/_content/security/policy.md

 releases](/wiki/MinorReleases)**, and are kept private until then.

-Three to seven days before the release, a pre-announcement is sent to golang-announce, announcing the presence of a security fix in the upcoming releases, and whether the issue affects the standard library, the toolchain, or both (but not disclosing any more details).
+Three to seven days before the release, a pre-announcement is sent to golang-announce, announcing the presence of one or more security fixes in the upcoming releases, and whether the issues affect the standard library, the toolchain, or both, as well as reserved CVE IDs for each of the fixes.

 Some examples of past PRIVATE issues include:

-- [#42552](/issue/42552): math/big: panic during recursive division of very large numbers
-- [#34902](/issue/34902): net/http: Expect 100-continue panics in httputil.ReverseProxy
-- [#39360](/issue/39360): crypto/x509: Certificate.Verify method seemingly ignoring EKU requirements on Windows
-- [#34960](/issue/34960): crypto/dsa: invalid public key causes panic in dsa.Verify
-- [#34540](/issue/34540): net/http: invalid headers are normalized, allowing request smuggling
-- [#29098](/issue/29098): net/url: URL.Parse Multiple Parsing Issues
+- [#53416](/issue/53416): path/filepath: stack exhaustion in Glob
+- [#53616](/issue/53616): go/parser: stack exhaustion in all Parse* functions
+- [#54658](/issue/54658): net/http: handle server errors after sending GOAWAY
+- [#56284](/issue/56284): syscall, os/exec: unsanitized NUL in environment variables

 ### URGENT